AceCentre/DolphinGuideScanner/README.md

 ## Cool.
 How do I get it?

 Download it here and run it.
-I recommend popping it in your startup items
+I recommend popping it in your startup items.
+Map your switch to Space Bar.
+If you need to change the time of the scan (default 800ms) - press Control+Shift+H and type in a number.
+Its in milliseconds.
+Right now it won't save the time from one session and another.

 ## Credits.